-Revision Love is a self-paced course that will help you gain the confidence and know-how to make your writing brilliant.
+Revision Love will help you gain the confidence and know-how to make your writing brilliant.

 Hi, I'm Rachel Thompson, a literary magazine editor (with Room), a published author, and the host of the Lit Mag Love Podcast (For Creative Writers Who Want to Publish).